veeneck/ColwichHSO/content/events/coinwars.md

 - /images/flyers/CoinWarsWeb.jpg
 - /images/flyers/CoinWarsWeb.jpg
 ---
 For the week of Nov 14th, each class will have a collection container in the front lobby.
-Classes will compete to raise the highest average amount per student.
-1st, 2nd & 3rd place prizes.
-School wide grand prize.
+Classes will compete for prizes to raise the highest average amount per student.
+Donate online below, or [learn more about the fundariaser](#section1).